 Finland, a Nordic European country located in northern Europe sharing borders with Sweden to the west, Russia to the east, and Norway to the north, welcomes students from all races, religions, cultures, and languages around the globe.
-Offering more than 400 English-taught Bachelor's and Master's degree programs in 13 universities and 22 universities of applied sciences (UAS), Finland is a perfect study destination for international students.
+Offering more than 400 English-taught Bachelor's and Master's degree programs in 35 universities (including multidisciplinary universities and the university of applied sciences), Finland is a perfect study destination for international students.

 Finland, covering an area of 130678 sq. mi, is a European country representing a Nordic way of democracy.
 Finland consists of 19 regions governed by regional councils.
 There are 309 municipalities, seventy sub-regions, and nineteen regions in Finland.
 The official languages of Finland are Finnish and Swedish.
 Euro is the official currency of Finland.